Actively Recruiting

 - Chronic Kidney Disease stage 4 or 5

-- Conditions affecting absorption, transport, or urinary excretion of ions, including cystic fibrosis, celiac disease, cystinuria, uric acid stone former, nephrotic syndrome, sarcoidosis, renal tubular acidosis, primary hyperparathyroidism, neurogenic bladder, urinary diversion, chronic diarrhea, bariatric surgery, inflammatory bowel disease
+- Conditions such as cystic fibrosis, celiac disease, cystinuria, uric acid stone former, nephrotic syndrome, sarcoidosis, renal tubular acidosis, primary hyperparathyroidism, neurogenic bladder, urinary diversion, chronic diarrhea, bariatric surgery, inflammatory bowel disease

 - Pregnancy or breastfeeding

-- Active malignancy or treatment for malignancy within 12 months prior to screening
+- Active cancer or cancer treatment within 12 months before screening

 - Use of immunosuppressive medication